2024 SBS Drama Awards

-The 2024 SBS Drama Awards, presented by Seoul Broadcasting System (SBS).
-It was held on December 21, 2024, from 20:35 (KST) at the SBS Prism Tower in Sangam-dong, Mapo-gu, Seoul.
+The 2024 SBS Drama Awards, presented by Seoul Broadcasting System (SBS) was held on December 21, 2024, from 20:35 (KST) at the SBS Prism Tower in Sangam-dong, Mapo-gu, Seoul.
 The show was hosted by Shin Dong-yup for the eighth consecutive time, together with Kim Hye-yoon and Kim Ji-yeon.

 A special congratulatory stage by dance team La Chica, (G)I-dle and a live performance of "Bam Yang Gang" by Bibi, Ko Kyu-pil, and Ahn Chang-hwan from The Fiery Priest 2 was presented in the awards ceremony.
 The band performances of the cast of the upcoming 2025 film Spring of the Four Seasons was a surprise item at the ceremony.
 Jang Na-ra won the Grand Prize (Daesang) for her role in Good Partner, while Park Shin-hye won the Director's Award for her portrayal in The Judge from Hell.